Life on campus

 Opening hours and entry

-The University Library is open, with safety measures in place to protect students and staff while inside.
-Term time opening hours are currently 8.00am to 12.00am (midnight) Monday to Sunday.
+Ordinarily the Library is open, with safety measures in place to protect students and staff while inside.
+Term time opening hours are 8.00am to 12.00am (midnight) Monday to Sunday.

 There is a booking system for study spaces in the building, to support safe social distancing.
 You won't be able to access the Library if you do not have a booking (unless you’re attending a timetabled teaching session).